thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 ~~~

 Unless otherwise specified, all parameters in this document are OPTIONAL.
+There MUST be at least one parameter set.

-Unknown parameters MUST be ignored.
+Parameters for which the value is unknown MUST be ignored.
 All string values are UTF-8.

 ## Name {#signature-agent-parameter-name}